jatinarora2702/autonomous-vehicles/README.md

 * [Project](project): Pedestrian Follower with PID control

-* [Miscellaneous](misc): Code to configure ROS subscribers and publishers to control the vehicle (with and without PID control)
+* [Miscellaneous](misc): Codes for controlling the AV using a keyboard, with and without PID control

 ## Requirements